NormandErwan/ArucoUnity/docs/manual/aruco-unity-architecture.md

-# Aruco Unity Architecture
+# ArucoUnity Architecture

-Aruco Unity is made of three parts:
+ArucoUnity is made of three parts:

 1. A [plugin](https://github.com/NormandErwan/ArucoUnity/blob/master/ArucoUnityPlugin/) that wraps into a C interface the aruco, calib3d and ccalib modules of OpenCV.
 2. A C# interface ([ArucoUnity.Plugin namespace](https://github.com/NormandErwan/ArucoUnity/blob/master/Assets/ArucoUnity/Scripts/Plugin/)) using the plugin to reproduce the OpenCV modules classes and functions.